 Public nutrition assistance programs can make a crucial difference in improving a child’s health and development.
 Listed below are links to some programs that can help your family in difficult times.

 Other beneficial resources include emergency food and social services including health care, shelter, energy assistance and bill assistance.
+Request the full up-to-date list of free food and nutritional education resources from:

 The Supplemental Nutrition Assistance Program (SNAP) helps low-income people and families buy the food they need.
 Benefits are provided on an electronic card that is used like an ATM card and accepted at most grocery stores.